Scholarship Selection Process

 The Helen McLendon Ewert Memorial Scholarship fund was begun in 1978, one year after she died of cancer.
 During the years prior to this time, Helen McLendon Ewert worked tirelessly with secondary English students as a member of the Education Department at Wheaton College.
 During graduate school she was an active member and strong supporter of Inter-Varsity Christian Fellowship.
 Her efforts and experiences as a summer counselor and later as a board member also benefited the Pioneer Girls Organization.
 Her husband, Dr. Norman Ewert, Professor of Economics at Wheaton College, and his family established this scholarship in her honor to assist in the financial needs of outstanding preservice teachers.

-The Helen McLendon Ewert Scholarship recipients for the year 2014-2015 are Lydia Daghfal, Christopher Easley, Janine Means, and Kristine Morozink.
+The Helen McLendon Ewert Scholarship recipients for the year 2015-2016 are Madeleine Dondit, Lydia Kang, and Alyssa Leonard.

 The Dorothy B. Dixon Merit Scholarship